-For the second year running, our annual qualification trends survey highlights measurement as the top skills gap, cited by 53% of respondents.
-The research also reveals that 35% don't measure their communication activity.
+For the second year running, our annual qualification trend survey highlights measurement as the top skills gap, cited by 53% of respondents.
+The research also reveals that 35% don’t measure their communication activity.
 However, also for the second year running, digital communications is the number one skills gap that respondents would like to address in the next 12 months.

 Further skills gaps were reported as budget management (44%), crisis management (37%) and digital communications (35%).